khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 One of our design goals is to convey GitLab’s distinct personality through illustration that is aesthetically refined, visually consistent, and reflective of our particular sense of style.

 Illustrations should visually support topics and goals within context, complementing associated content and making it easier to quickly understand.
-For accessibility reasons, we don't use illustrations to replace content.
+For accessibility reasons, we don’t use illustrations to replace content.

 ## Principles